Canada's Study on Physical Activity Levels Among Youth-specific Questions

 The pedometer should be worn throughout the day.
 Your child should just go about the normal daily routine, without thinking about it at all.
 However, please do not get the pedometer wet; do not wear it when swimming, showering, or playing in sprinklers and the like.
 Also, if your child plays contact sports, the instructor or coach may ask that it is removed.
 If for some reason the pedometer wasn't worn, please write us a note on the log form.

 As a first step, please share the teachers’ note that was included in your package with the teacher.
-If you need another one, you can download a copy from our website or contact us and we can fax it directly to the school.
 However, if the teacher outright refuses to continue to let your child wear it, then just have him wear it at home and on the weekends, if possible, and please indicate what happened on your step log form.

 Sick days are a normal part of children’s routines from time to time.
 Having no steps on a particular day due to illness is normal and expected.
 Please note the day(s) of the child’s illness on the log form so that we know he or she was ill and didn’t just forget to wear it.
 The more information we have about what happened that day, the better able we are to interpret the data.